-Spinal cord abscess (SCA) is a rare condition capable of causing permanent damage to the spinal cord.
-Abscesses are caused when injured tissue becomes infected.
-The body’s immune system sends white blood cells to help fight off the infection.
-They begin to fill the damaged tissue, causing pus to build up.
-Pus is made up of the dying tissue, immune cells, dead cells, and bacteria.
+A spinal cord abscess (SCA) is a rare condition than can cause permanent damage to your spinal cord.
+An abscess is a swollen area in your tissues that contains a buildup of pus.
+It happens when injured tissues becomes infected.
+Your body’s immune system sends white blood cells to help fight off infection.
+The white blood cells begin to fill the damaged tissue, causing pus to build up.
+Pus is made up of dead cells, immune cells, and bacteria.

 - sudden onset of pain

 - sharp pain that can radiate to your arms or legs